 - Be casual.
 There’s really no need for a “Mr.” or “Mrs.” within your salutation.
 Again, you should know your members well enough to use their first name!
 Plus, a dreaded mix-up can imply that your organization doesn’t care enough to get a member’s title right, so avoid that chance altogether.

 You don’t want to start off on the wrong foot, so don’t take your salutation lightly!
+Your membership management software should have some marketing & communications tools — like mail merge — that will help you keep communications personal, but accurate.

 To sum it up: Your greeting matters, so address your members in a way that shows them that your organization values them personally.